kangkyu/run_watch/README.markdown

 ---

 when watch the show, sometimes binge watch, sometimes just one episode, stay on top of it and anytime you can tell, right away, these are episodes I didn't watch yet!

 And possibly, by help of your own writing about each episode (note or short summary) you can remember more clearly if you watch it or not!

+It's a todo list, but you don't create other todos on the list, you don't delete todos after finished, keep them with summary to help your memory.